 The now familiar route along the Тверской булбвар revealed to us a dark truth.
 A very clean, very respectable and very desperate бабушка stood at the светофоры beside the дубы, fixing her взгляд on each and every passing машина, her hand held out patiently for cash that did not come.
 In England, the homeless and begging on our streets are most often male, and if not, relatively young, their faces and bodies coated with the thick tar of London grime.
 There is sometimes evidence of drug or alcohol abuse which for those inclined to judgemental outbursts is a clear sign that all is right with the world and those on the wrong side of it are there for a reason.
-Prime examples of British biographical literature surrounding this are Down and Out in Paris in London and Road to Wigan Pier, George Orwell’s razor-sharp indictments of the cruelty of his society: “The evil of poverty is not so much that it makes a man suffer as that it rots him physically and spiritually”.
+Prime examples of British biographical literature surrounding this are Down and Out in Paris in London and Road to Wigan Pier, peppered with George Orwell’s razor-sharp indictments of the cruelty of his society: “The evil of poverty is not so much that it makes a man suffer as that it rots him physically and spiritually”.
 The June before my trip, I waged battle against my busy, fleeting mind and read Down and Out in my local East London park, feeling it fitting to lie in the 34 degree heatwave wearing a speedo emblazoned with the Brazilian flag to feel as authentically part of the 1920’s misère as possible.
 It would take me almost a year to pluck up the courage to read Road to Wigan Pier, a place I not only have first hand experience of but have embedded ’emotional memory’, pinches of needless guilt about the lingering class hatred that lived in almost everyone, myself included, like the black coal sut decorating everything and everyone when Wigan was still dependent on the coalmining industry.
 There is a strange comfort in knowing the same dismissive snobbery and destitution prevalent then remains today: we are up against history, therefore noone can be at fault.

 — Можно, пожалуйста, на секунду остановиться?

 She pulls her purse from her bag and rushes along the side of the road, out of sight.
-I remain in the car, allowing a cloud of awkwardness to settle, the driver too leaning back into this fog maladresse. Аня returns, panting slightly and zipping her purse.
+I remain in the car, allowing a cloud of awkwardness to settle, the driver too leaning back into this fog of maladresse. Аня returns, panting slightly and zipping up her purse.

 — This country can be very cruel.